telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 ## Notes

-* Applying settings to a Gantt column like `Lockable="false"` will take precedence over the common settings applied in the `<GanttColumnMenuSettings>` and disable the above-mentioned functionalitiy for the corresponding column.
+* Applying settings like `Lockable="false"` to a Gantt column takes precedence over the common settings applied in the `<GanttColumnMenuSettings>` and disables the above-mentioned functionality for the corresponding column.

-* If you are using the [Column Chooser Template]({%slug gantt-templates-column-chooser%}) or you are grouping the columns into [sections](#sections), it is recommended to add the `Title` parameter to all Gantt Columns.
+* When using the [Column Chooser Template]({%slug gantt-templates-column-chooser%}) or grouping the columns into [sections](#sections), add the `Title` parameter to all Gantt Columns.

 ## See Also
   * [Live Demo: Gantt Column Menu](https://demos.telerik.com/blazor-ui/gantt/column-menu)